-The replica is built to represent how the James Caird would have looked on the journey from Elephant Island to South Georgia.
+The replica is built to represent how the lifeboat James Caird would have looked on the journey from Elephant Island to South Georgia.
 The sides of the original were heightened and canvas covered decking was added prior to their departure to give some protection from the elements during their trip.
-Shortly after their arrival in South Georgia the topsides were removed to make it easier to pull the James Caird above the waterline.
+Shortly after their arrival in South Georgia the topsides were removed to make it easier to pull the boat above the waterline.

 The boat is 24 feet in length and has a 6.4 ft beam